 - a.
 A statement of the date, time, and place of the hearing; - b.
 A statement of legal authority and jurisdiction under which the hearing is to be held; - c.
 A reference to the particular sections of the statutes and rules involved; - d.
 That the parties may appear and present oral arguments; - e.
 That the parties may submit evidence and briefs; - f.
 That the hearing will be electronically recorded by the board; - g.
 That a party may obtain a certified court reporter for the hearing at the party's own expense; - h.
-That audiovisual aids and equipment are to be provided by the party intending to use them;
+That audiovisual aids and equipment are to be provided by the party intending to use them; - i.

-i.
 A statement that, upon submission of the appeal, the board will take the matter under advisement.
-An order will be issued to the parties; and j.
-A compliance notice required by the Americans with Disabilities Act (ADA).

-115.8(3) Waiver of 30-day notice.
-The parties to the appeal may jointly waive the 30-day written notice requirement for a hearing in Iowa Code section 441.37A by submitting a mutually agreed upon hearing date approved by the board.
+An order will be issued to the parties; and - j.
+A compliance notice required by the Americans with Disabilities Act (ADA). - 115.8(3) Waiver of 30-day notice.
+The parties to the appeal may jointly waive the 30-day written notice requirement for a hearing in Iowa Code section 441.37A by submitting a mutually agreed upon hearing date approved by the board. - 115.8(4) Continuance.

-115.8(4) Continuance.
 Any hearing may be continued for "good cause."
 "Good cause" is equated to any cause not growing out of the fault or negligence of the movant, which satisfies the board that substantial justice will more nearly be obtained if the case is continued.
-A motion to continue the hearing shall be in writing and, except in exigent or other unusual circumstances, filed not later than 7 days before the hearing or immediately upon "the cause" becoming known.
-The motion must contain sufficient specific information or be supported by sufficient evidentiary materials or both to allow the board to determine whether there is "good cause" and whether the alleged cause grows out of the fault or negligence of the moving party.
+A motion to continue the hearing or written consideration shall be in writing and, except in exigent or other unusual circumstances the case of unanticipated emergencies, filed not later than 7 seven days before the hearing or immediately upon "the cause" becoming known written consideration.
+The motion must contain sufficient specific information or be supported by sufficient evidentiary materials or both to allow the board to determine whether there is "good cause" and whether the alleged cause grows out of the fault or negligence of the moving party should state the specific reason for the request and indicate whether the opposing party was contacted and agrees to a continuance.
 An emergency oral continuance may be obtained from the board or presiding officer based on "good cause" and at the discretion of the board or presiding officer.
-In determining whether to grant a continuance, the board or presiding officer may consider:

-- a.
-Prior continuances;

-- b.
-The interests of all parties;

-- c.
-The likelihood of informal settlement;

-- d.
-The existence of an emergency;

-- e.
-Any objection;

-- f.
-Any applicable time requirements;

-- g.
-The existence of a conflict in the schedules of counsel, parties, or witnesses;

-- h.
-The timeliness of the request; and
+In determining whether to grant a continuance, the board or presiding officer may consider: - a.
+Prior continuances; - b.
+The interests of all parties; - c.
+The likelihood of informal settlement; - d.
+The existence of an emergency; - e.
+Any objection; - f.
+Any applicable time requirements; - g.
+The existence of a conflict in the schedules of counsel, parties, or witnesses; - h.
+The timeliness of the request; and - i.

-- i.
 Other relevant factors, including the existence of a hearing scheduling and discovery plan.